On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Introduction

 In its original formulation, by Peccei and Quinn (PQ)~\cite{Weinberg:1977ma,Wilczek:1977pj,Peccei:1977hh}, the axion is a pseudo-Nambu--Goldstone boson of an anomalous $U(1)_{\rm PQ}$ symmetry.
 This mechanism dynamically relaxes $\overline{\vartheta}$ to zero.
 However, it replaces an extremely small parameter with a highly accurate global symmetry, which must be broken only by the QCD anomaly.
 Since global symmetries are not expected to be exact, this leads to the axion quality problem.

 From an effective field theory perspective, additional PQ-violating effects are generically expected from ultraviolet physics.
+Related non-QCD contributions to the axion potential, and their cosmological implications, have also been explored in alternative frameworks, such as non-compact axion scenarios~\cite{Karananas:2025uhy}.
 Requiring compatibility with Eq.~\eqref{eq:varthetabound} implies that such effects must be parametrically suppressed relative to the QCD contribution.

+Cosmological implications of explicit PQ breaking, including its impact on topological defects and axion dynamics, have also been studied in various contexts, for instance in aligned axion models, see e.g.,~\cite{Higaki:2015jag,Higaki:2016yqk}.

 Alternative formulations of the axion without global symmetries have been proposed~\cite{Dvali:2005an,Dvali:2022fdv}.
 Here we focus on the standard PQ framework, which is the primary target of current experimental searches~\cite{DiLuzio:2020wdo}.